 You will need to give a presentation on the following topic, for no more than three minutes:

-'An interesting recent development / research finding, relevant to infection specialties (including infectious diseases, medical microbiology, medical virology or tropical medicine)'
+'An interesting research paper covering a recent development/research finding, relevant to infection specialties (including infectious diseases, medical microbiology, medical virology or tropical medicine)'

 When preparing your presentation, please bear in mind the points below: